On Anosovity, divergence and bi-contact surgery: Divergence and the expansion rates

-In this section, we show that the divergence of a projectively Anosov flow with respect to the (a priori $C^0$) volume form, which is induced from any norm satisfying the relevant definition, can be naturally characterized in terms of the growth rates of the stable and unstable directions.
+In this section, we show that the divergence of a projectively Anosov flow with respect to the (a priori $C^0$) volume form, which is induced from any norm satisfying the relevant definition, can naturally be characterized in terms of the expansion rates of the stable and unstable directions.
 We then give approximation results for volume forms with higher regularity.

 \begin{theorem} Let $X$ be the generator of a projectively Anosov flow on $M$ and $\Omega$ be some volume form which is $X$-differentiable.
-There exists a metric on $M$, such that $div_X\Omega=r_s+r_u$, where $r_s$ and $r_u$ are the growth rates of the stable and unstable directions, respectively, measured by the metric. \end{theorem}
+There exists a metric on $M$, such that $div_X\Omega=r_s+r_u$, where $r_s$ and $r_u$ are the expansion rates of the stable and unstable directions, respectively, measured by the metric. \end{theorem}